Tony Hillerman: Fiction

 Hillerman discussed his debt to Upfield in many interviews and in his introduction to the posthumous 1984 reprint of Upfield's A Royal Abduction.
 In the introduction, he described the appeal of the descriptions in Upfield's crime novels.
 It was descriptions both of the harsh Outback areas and of "the people who somehow survived upon them" that lured him.
 "When my own Jim Chee of the Navajo Tribal Police unravels a mystery because he understands the ways of his people, when he reads the signs in the sandy bottom of a reservation arroyo, he is walking in the tracks Bony made 50 years ago."

 He also mentioned Eric Ambler, Graham Greene, and Raymond Chandler as authors who influenced him as he wrote the Leaphorn and Chee novels.

 In an interview published in Le Monde, Hillerman said his Navajo name means "He who is afraid of his horse".

+Death

 Tony Hillerman died on October 26, 2008, of pulmonary failure in Albuquerque at the age of 83, and was interred at Santa Fe National Cemetery.